How Many Feet Is 108 Inches

 Digital Measurement Apps

 Smartphones and tablets have become powerful tools for measurement, thanks to the development of digital measurement apps.
-These apps use the device's camera and sensors to measure distances, heights, and angles.
+Worth adding: these apps use the device's camera and sensors to measure distances, heights, and angles.
 While they may not be as accurate as professional-grade tools, they are convenient for quick measurements and estimates.
 Augmented reality (AR) technology is also being integrated into these apps, allowing users to visualize measurements in real-time.

 3D Scanning